 Indicators: Accelerated Procedure: Personal Interview Same as regular procedure 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the accelerated procedure?
-2. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never ccelerated Procedure: Appeal ne as regular procedure 1.
-Does th ne law provide for an appeal against the decision in the accelerated procedure?
-If yes, is it ☐ Judicial ☐ Administrative If yes, is it suspensive ☐ Yes ☐ Some grounds ☐ No
+2. Are interviews conducted through video conferencing?
+Frequently Rarely Never

 A personal interview is mandatory, as per a guideline decision of the Migration Court of Appeal.89 There are no differences in the way the interview is carried out compared with the Regular Procedure: Personal Interview, apart from the absence of a legal representative.